-Third on our list of best walkable Chicago neighborhoods is River North (part of the Near North Side we mentioned earlier).
-Live here and walk to work at Yelp, Groupon, Motorola and more.
+Third on our list of best walkable Chicago neighborhoods is River North.
+Live here and walk to work at dozens of tech companies.

 Need a break from your techie job?
 Go analog and take a smooth and continuous art stroll around the River North Art Galleries centered around the intersection of Franklin and Superior Streets.

 Keep walking and enjoy the neighborhoods historic architecture including the Wrigley Building, Tribune Tower, and Holy Name Cathedral.
-Explore River North and take a gander at the latest listings.
+Explore River North and take a gander at the latest real estate listings.

 4. New East Side

 The best things about living in the New East Side are Lakeshore East Park and the stunning city and lake views most neighborhood condos offer.
 View New East Side listings and explore.

 Mark Lale prefers the New East Side as the best walkable neighborhood: